vi88i/conpool/README.md

 mysql connection pool for cpp using thread pool design pattern.

 ## Why connection pool?
 - mysql-connector-cpp uses tcp to establish connection with mysql server.
-Every query requires tcp connection establishment and termination, which can slow things down.
+Every query requires tcp connection establishment and tcp termination, which can slow things down.
 - conpool (Connection pool) uses thread pool design pattern.
 Here we spin <em>n</em> threads and each thread will establish tcp connection with mysql server during start up. conpool maintains a job queue of size <em>q</em> in which we can queue sql queries along with input data.
 Whenever a thread becomes available, it is assigned with a task from job queue.
 - As we can see, we don't terminate already exisiting tcp connection and we are trying to reuse it as much as possible, this improves concurrency and tasks can be completed faster.
 - More threads doesn't imply higher concurrency.
 Because the optimal number of threads is a function of number of CPU cores, which is available through <code>thread::hardware_concurrency</code>.